Malian midfielder Souleymane Diarra looking at opportunities after ending Turkey stint | Goal.com

 "Discovering the Turkish Super League with Gaziantep was a good experience, I’m now looking forward to my next chapter," he told Goal.

-Diarra made his debut for Mali back in 2016 and has two caps to his name.
+Diarra made his debut for Mali back in 2016 and has two international caps to his name.

+There is already interest in the midfielder who trained at the Jean-Marc Guillou Academy in Mali as a youngster.
+Reports suggest that Ligue 2 outfits Toulouse and Troyes are interested in the Malian while Belgium's Standard Liege are also keeping an eye on him.